HasnatKhan010/computer-vision-projects/README.md

 ## Notes

-This repo will be continuously updated with new projects, experiments, and improvements as I progress in deep learning.
+This repository will be continuously updated with new projects, experiments, and improvements as I progress in deep learning and computer vision.